The Economic Impact of World War II

 In April 1945, Soviet troops retook Vienna and then Berlin.
 Guerilla fighters killed Italian dictator Benito Mussolini, forcing German troops in Italy to surrender.
 On April 30, Adolf Hitler committed suicide in Berlin.
 Germany surrendered on May 8, 1945.

-President Truman ordered bombs to be dropped on Hiroshima on August 6 and Nagasaki on August 9.
+President Harry Truman ordered bombs to be dropped on Hiroshima on August 6 and Nagasaki on August 9.
 Around a third to two-thirds of the 330,000 Hiroshima residents and 80,000 of the 250,000 Nagasaki residents died by December 1945.
 There were 3,000 U.S. citizens in Hiroshima on that day.

 Deaths occurred from the brute force, burns, radiation sickness, and cancer.
 In 2007, at least 226,000 survivors of the bombing were still alive in Japan.
 Most of these "Hibakusha" suffer from radiation-related illness.

 Truman thought the atom bomb was necessary to force Japan's surrender.
 He wanted to avoid further U.S losses like those sustained at the Battle for Iwo Jima.
 Others thought atom bombs weren't needed.
 Japan had signaled it would surrender if it could keep its emperor.
 The Air Force had bombed Tokyo and most other major industrial cities.
 The Navy had blockaded Japan's imports of oil and other vital materials.
 Japan was also concerned about fighting the Soviet Union to its north.

 Japan surrendered on August 14, 1945.
 The war officially ended on September 2, 1945, when Japanese leaders signed the surrender document.